jindal2209/Sorting_Visualizer/README.md

 # Sorting Visualizer
 Project Hosted at https://jindal2209.github.io/Sorting_Visualizer

-Delay slider needs to be implemented.
 If you are interested in contributing or providing suggestions please make a pull request or add as an issue.

 Hosted on github via gh-pages